 Artist Statement

-The central theme in my work (photography, video-installation) is the contemplation of landscapes, places and their historical, mythological and present layers.
-A kind of visual archaeology in which I reveal these different layers that overlap and sometimes collide with social, political and ecological realities.
-The images are in a state of limbo, between past and present, reality and imagination.
+Andréas Lang’s central theme is the contemplation of landscapes, places in their historical, mythological and present layers.
+A visual archaeology in which he reveals these layers that overlap and sometimes collide with social, political and ecological realities.
+His works (photography, video-installation) are in a state of limbo, between past and present, reality and imagination.
 In this way, the image also becomes a projection space and often appears like a stage or film set.

-In general these are research based long-term projects and after a phase of intensive research I travel to the locations in question to create images.
-In recent projects the researched archive material became also part of my works.
+In general these are research based long-term projects and after a phase of intensive research he travels to the locations in question to create images.
+In recent projects the researched archive material became also part of the works.

 A PHANTOM GEOGRAPHY.
 Cameroon and Congo